vzool/docs/api/reference.md

 ### Get Item Revision

-Get a specific revision from a given item.
+Get a specific revision of an item.
 This endpoint uses a zero-based offset to select a revision, where `0` is the creation revision.
-Negative offsets are allowed, and select as if `0` is the current revisions.
+Negative offsets are allowed, and select as if `0` is the current revision.

 ```http
 GET /[project]/items/[collection-name]/[id]/revisions/[offset]